stappersg/vBook/src/advanced/eam/nullmx.md

 # Null MX record

-The "null MX" protocol is used to state that mail services are disable in a given domain.
+The "null MX" protocol is used to state that mail services are disabled in a given domain.
 The protocol is described in [RFC 7505].

 [RFC 7505]: https://www.rfc-editor.org/rfc/rfc7505.html